StrikerX3/StrikeBox/README.md

 How to Build
 ------------
-You'll need CMake, SDL, and Unicorn.
+You'll need CMake, SDL, GLEW, and Unicorn.
 This should work anywhere with a bit of work.

 ```
-$ brew install cmake sdl2 unicorn
+$ brew install cmake sdl2 glew unicorn
 $ mkdir build; cd build
 $ cmake .. && make
 $ ./openxbox executable.xbe